dogodigi/community_mapping/en/README.md

 # About this book

-This is the material for the train the trainer on community mapping.
-The goal of this course is to train students and make them able to train others in order to enlarge the engagement in community mapping.

-The training consists of 5 days.
-For the first 3 days, technical skills are not needed.
-For the last 2 days attendees need basic knowledge of html, css and javascript.
+This book was commissioned by the [Caribbean Open Institute]((http://caribbeanopeninstitute.org/) in conjunction with [Mona school of Business and Management](http://www.mona.uwi.edu/msbm/) and serves the research project _Harnessing Open Data to Achieve Development Results in the Caribbean_.

+The book can be used as teaching material, preferably for a 5 day program to engage people into community mapping and discover the economic potential of community mapping.

+People can get involved into community mapping without prerequisits.
+The only technical skills needed are the basic ability to operate a computer or mobile device.

+Part of this book is targeted at web developers.
+When developer skills (basic knowledge of html, css and javascript) are required, this is clearly stated at the start of the chapter as: "__advanced__ skills required".

 ## Goals
  1. production of media-rich community map artifacts, through the effective engagement, capacity-building & empowerment of local community participants